DontEatThemCookies/HQ9/README.md

 [Python HQ9+ Readme](PythonHQ9%2B/pyhq9-readme.md)

-Yes, it is esoteric.
-Yes, it is a joke language.
+Yes, it is esoteric and a joke language.